Bug report #6218

 (It looks like the bold thing doesn't work for highlighting in those sentences for some reason.

-#4 Updated by Médéric RIBREUX almost 5 years ago
+#4 Updated by Médéric RIBREUX about 5 years ago

 - Status changed from Open to Feedback